Data

 unsigned

 Adding the word unsigned to an integer type (int, char, long etc.) will cause all bits to be used for positive numbers only.
-If the word unsigned does not exist, we assume that the variable is signed, 1 bit of the variable is used to represent the sign (positive or negative) and the other bits represent the number.
+If the dta type is declared without unsigned modifier we assume that the variable is signed.
+That is 1 bit of the variable is used to represent the sign (positive or negative) and the other bits represent the number.

-For example, below are two variables. a is signed and b is unsigned. both can store over 4 billion numbers.
-However, a range from -2147483648 to 2147483647 while b range from 0 to 4 294 967 295.
-Some values are never negative, use of unsigned allows all bits to be used to represent the number which allows for larger numbers.
+For example, below are two variables. a is signed and b is unsigned. both can store over 4 billion different numbers.
+However, a range from -2147483648 to 2147483647 while b range from 0 to 4294967295.
+Since some information can never be negative, use of unsigned allows all bits to be used to represent the number which allows for storage of larger numbers.

 short